UI Embraer EMB-110P1 Bandeirante ZS-LGP,

 MSN: 110402

-Engines: 2 Pratt & Whitney Canada PT6A-34
+Engine model:Pratt & Whitney Canada PT6A-34

-Total:Fatalities: 17 / Occupants: 17
+Fatalities:Fatalities: 17 / Occupants: 17

-Aircraft damage: Destroyed
+Aircraft damage: Destroyed, written off

 Location:Germiston, c.
-13 km SW of Johannesburg International Airport (JNB' ( South Africa)
+13 km SW of Johannesburg International Airport (JNB' - South Africa

-Phase: Approach (APR)
+Phase: Approach

-Departure airport:Phalaborwa Airport (PHW/FAPH), South Africa
+Departure airport:Phalaborwa Airport (PHW/FAPH)

-Destination airport:Johannesburg International Airport (JNB/FAJS), South Africa
+Destination airport:Johannesburg International Airport (JNB/FAJS)

 Narrative: